If you ever find yourself telling a story (or simply gossiping), you may need to quote what someone has said to you in Spanish.

 I suggest you learn el estilo indirecto in multiple stages.
 Start with transferring quotes and questions in the present tense.
 Then build up by relaying information in the past using the rules above.

-Like everything in language learning, the key is to use what you have learnt.
+Like everything in language learning, the key is to use what you have learned.
 The best training ground is a real-world conversation because this will help make it stick.

 What information will you share using el estilo indirecto?